HangfireIO/Hangfire.io/_posts/2015-12-07-hangfire-pro-1.4.3.md

 category: release
 ---

 This release fixes `Could not find type Hangfire.Batches.States.BatchAwaitingState` exception appeared after upgrading from Hangfire Pro 1.4.0 or 1.4.1 when using batch continuations.
-Previuos release solved the issue partly, and didn't cover those who just updated from versions listed above.
+Previous release solved the issue partly, and didn't cover those who just updated from versions listed above.